-The Board comprises two executive directors and two non-executive directors.
+The Board comprises two executive directors and three non-executive directors.

-As noted on page 20 of our Report and Accounts for the year ended 31 December 2020, the two non-executive directors are considered by the Board to be independent of management.
+As noted on page 19 of our Report and Accounts for the year ended 31 December 2021, the three non-executive directors are considered by the Board to be independent of management.
 The Board believes that they continue to demonstrate an independence of character in the performance of their roles as non-executive directors.
 Their director’s fees are fixed, and they do not benefit from share option awards.

 The Board is supported by the Audit, Remuneration and AIM Compliance Committee.
 The Committee Terms of Reference are available on the Company’s website and can be accessed from the Corporate Governance page.